Anaskhan47/rag-chroma/README.md

 ## Contents

-- `rag_retriever.ipynb`: The main Jupyter Notebook file that contains the implementation and examples.
+- `retriever.ipynb`: The main Jupyter Notebook file that contains the implementation and examples.

 ## Requirements